venoajie/trading-app-frontend/PROJECT_BLUEPRINT.md

 *   **Tooling:** **TypeScript**, **ESLint**, **Prettier**, **Husky**.
 *   **Day One Plan:** A strict TypeScript configuration will be used.
 The ESLint/Prettier combo, enforced by a Husky pre-commit hook, is non-negotiable.
 *   **9.1.
 Canonical Pre-commit Hook for Mixed Environments (WSL + Git for Windows)**
-    *   **Context:** The execution of Git hooks by Git for Windows in a WSL-based development environment creates a common `PATH` issue, as detailed in **Lesson 1 (Section 1.2)**.
+    *   **Context:** The execution of Git hooks can occur in different shell environments (e.g., Git for Windows' minimal shell, or a WSL/Linux shell), creating `PATH` and command availability issues as detailed in **Lesson 1**.
-    *   **Problem:** Standard hook scripts (e.g., `npm run lint-staged`) will fail with `npm: command not found`.
+    *   **Problem:** A script written only for WSL will fail with `npm: command not found` when run from a Windows Git client.
+A script written for Windows will fail inside WSL.
-    *   **Canonical Solution:** The pre-commit hook MUST bridge this environmental gap.
-It uses `wsl.exe` to delegate command execution into the Linux environment, and `bash -c` to ensure the NVM environment is sourced correctly within the resulting non-interactive shell.
-This is the mandated configuration for this project.
+    *   **Canonical Solution:** The pre-commit hook MUST be universal.
+It must detect its execution environment and adapt its strategy accordingly.
+The script checks for the presence of `wsl.exe`.
+If found, it delegates the command *into* WSL.
+If not found, it assumes it is already *inside* WSL and executes directly.
+This ensures a "commit-from-anywhere" experience. <!-- UPDATE: Rationale updated for the universal script. -->
-    *   **Implementation (`.husky/pre-commit`):**
+    *   **Implementation (`.husky/pre-commit`):** <!-- UPDATE: Script replaced with the final, robust version. -->
         ```sh
         #!/bin/sh
-        # This script is designed for a mixed WSL/Windows environment.
         set -e

+        # This is the canonical pre-commit hook for a mixed Windows/WSL environment.
+        # It detects where it is running and adapts its execution strategy.

-        wsl bash -c "source ~/.nvm/nvm.sh && npm run lint-staged"
+        LINT_COMMAND="source ~/.nvm/nvm.sh && npm run lint-staged"

+        # Check if wsl.exe is available.
+This is true for Windows-based shells
+        # (like Git Bash) but false when running inside WSL.
+        if command -v wsl.exe >/dev/null 2>&1; then
+          # We are on the Windows side.
+Delegate the command into WSL.
+          wsl.exe bash -c "$LINT_COMMAND"
+        else
+          # We are already inside WSL.
+Execute the command directly.
+          bash -c "$LINT_COMMAND"
+        fi
         ```

 ### Pillar 10: Production Observability